Student-owned AI+X projects grounded in subject interests

 Can I prepare an AI portfolio and prep for the USAAIO competition at the same time?

 Yes.
-Note, however, that the USAAIO (USA AI Olympiad) is a competition for U.S. and Canadian citizens or residents, so students based in Korea would aim instead for the national team selection route to the IOAI (International Olympiad in Artificial Intelligence).
-AI portfolio projects and Olympiad math·ML theory prep can be designed to run in parallel within the curriculum.
+Note, however, that for the USAAIO (USA AI Olympiad) the conditions for entering the open round (online qualifier) and the eligibility for later U.S. national-team or team-camp selection may differ, so verify the current season's official rules directly at usaaio.org.
+Students based in Korea who are aiming for a national team prepare instead for the Korean national-team selection route to the IOAI (International Olympiad in Artificial Intelligence).
+AI portfolio projects and Olympiad math and ML theory prep can be designed to run in parallel within the curriculum.
 For details on the competition track, see the USAAIO prep page.

 Consultation info